leangjia/blender_docs/manual/scene_layout/object/editing/parent.rst

 Parenting Objects
 *****************

-.. _bpy.ops.object.parent_set:

 When modeling a complex object, such as a watch, you may choose to model the different parts as separate objects.
 To make all the parts move as one ("the watch"), you can designate one object as the *parent* of all the other parts.
 These other parts become its *children*, and any translation, rotation, or scale of the parent will also affects its children.

-Contrary to most biological lifeforms, each Object or Bone in Blender has at most one parent.
+Contrary to most biological lifeforms, each object or bone in Blender has at most one parent.
 If an object already has a parent object and you give it another parent then Blender will remove the previous parent relationship.
 When the plural "parents" is used in this chapter, it references the hierarchy of parents, so the parent, the grandparent, great grandparent, and so on, of an object.

+.. _bpy.ops.object.parent_set:

 Make Parent
 ===========